 Let the buns rise

-Cover the pan and let the buns rise until they've puffed up quite a bit, 4 hours at warm room temperature (75°F-78°F).
+Cover the pan and let the buns rise until they've puffed up quite a bit, 2 to 4 hours at warm room temperature (75°F-78°F).

 At the end of this time, you might notice the filling leaking out of the buns in the pan — don’t panic.
 I’ve found it’s perfectly fine if the filling oozes a little: when we bake the buns, the bottom absorbs the filling and it forms a delicious layer of caramel under each bun.